Crypto Complete vs IBM APIs

 We believe the IBM i operating system does not offer an out-of-the-box solution for database field encryption, especially considering the requirements for integrated key management, controls and audit trails.
 Therefore, organizations must decide if they should attempt to build their own custom encryption solution (around IBM's APIs) or acquire a 3rd party product to meet their needs.

 Your programmer's may think that building a custom encryption solution using IBM's APIs would be a "fun challenge".
 However, the programming time and costs can become significant.
 Furthermore, if a custom encryption solution is not implemented correctly, the potential liabilities can be extremely high for an organization.
-The average cost of a data breach is now over 6 million dollars!

 Listed below are the issues and questions that need to be addressed by organizations which are considering building their own custom solution.Building a Custom Solution